 Tony DiCicco was the President, Founder and Technical Director of SoccerPlus Goalkeeper School and SoccerPlus FieldPlayer Academy.
-He was the former Head Coach of the US Women’s National and Olympic Soccer Teams and the Head Coach of the US U20 Women’s National Team.
+Sadly, he passed away in 2017.
+Tony was the former Head Coach of the US Women's National and Olympic Soccer Teams and the Head Coach of the US U20 Women's National Team.
 In 2008, in his return to international soccer, he coached the US to the FIFA U20 World Cup Championship in Chile.
-He had previously lead the Full National Team to the 1999 FIFA Women’s World Cup Championship, the largest women’s sporting event in history.
-And in 1996, he coached the US Women’s Olympic Team to the first ever Gold Medal in Women’s Soccer.
+He had previously lead the Full National Team to the 1999 FIFA Women's World Cup Championship, the largest women’s sporting event in history.
+And in 1996, he coached the US Women’s Olympic Team to the first ever Gold Medal in Women's Soccer.

 Tony was raised in Wethersfield, Connecticut and attended Springfield College in Massachusetts, where he became an All-American Goalkeeper.
 After college, he had a distinguished professional career throughout the 1970s in the American Soccer League (ASL) with the Connecticut Wildcats and Rhode Island Oceaneers, while simultaneously teaching Physical Education in Bellows Falls, Vermont.
 In 1973, he played for the U.S National Team.